makeralchemy/raspberry-pi-monitor/README.md

     optional arguments
-      -h, --help                   shows this help message and exit -b, --heartbeat HEARTBEAT    number of seconds between heart beats
+      -h, --help                   shows this help message and exit -b, --heartbeat HEARTBEAT    number of seconds between heart beats -f, --freeze                 freeze the display when the program stops

 ### Command Line Examples
-Start the monitor using the default of 0.25 seconds between heart beats
+Start the monitor using the default of 0.25 seconds between heart beats.
+When the program stops, display the number of heart beats while the program was running.

      $ python monitor.py

-Start the monitor with 0.5 seconds between heart beats:
+Start the monitor with 0.5 seconds between heart beats.
+When the program stops, display the number of heart beats while the program was running.

      $ python monitor.py -b 0.5

-Start the monitor with 2 seconds between heart beats:
+Start the monitor with 2 seconds between heart beats.
+Freeze the display with the system information when the program is stopped:

-     $ python monitor.py --heartbeat 2
+     $ python monitor.py --freeze --heartbeat 2

+Start the monitor with the default time between heart beats and freeze the display with the system information when the program is stopped:

+     $ python monitor.py -f

 ### Sample of displays